How to Fit a Replacement Chainsaw Chain Published 30/08/2011

 Now it's really important that you get the right chain for your particular make and model.
 This McCulloch takes a 14 inch or 35cm chain as measured from the base to the nose.
 So I've got a 14 inch/35cm chain, and if you are in any doubt, all you need to do is to count up the number of drive links.
 They are these links on the inside of the chain that slot into the bar, and my old chain has got 52 drive links, which is exactly what I have got on my replacement.

-Now just a few words about safety.
-It is a chainsaw, it is very dangerous.
-When it's in use we do need to make sure we've got proper protective equipment, that means protection for our ears, for our eyes, some decent gloves, and ideally some protective trousers or chaps.
+Now just a few words about safety, it is a chainsaw, it is very dangerous.
+When it's in use we do need to make sure we've got proper protective equipment, which means protection for our ears, for our eyes, some decent gloves, and ideally some protective trousers or chaps.

 Even when it's not in use we still need to treat it with respect.
 Always make sure you keep the blade pointing away from you, that the kill switch is in the off position, and if we're not using it for any period of time, then keep the scabbard or the chain guard on.

 Now when it comes to maintenance and repair we need to be especially careful.
 Don't do any work on it after it has just been on, because it will be hot and very easy to burn yourself.
 To be extra careful, I'm actually going to remove the cylinder shield here, and disconnect the spark plug, so there is absolutely no way that this can start accidentally.
 Okay so that's the cylinder shield out of the way, and then disconnect the spark plug.

 Now if you are unsure about anything, don't take any chances, do consult with a qualified repairer.